U-BDS/GbmPdxSTR/GbmPdxSTR/helpfiles/multi_query_csv_file_info.md

 * The marker `Amel` also contains the following aliases which may be used instead (will be auto-converted to `Amel`): `Amelogenin`, `AM`, `Aml`, `AMEL`
 * Similarly, the marker `Penta.D` has the alias `Penta D` and `Penta.E` has the alias `Penta E`
 * Each sample should be concatenated into the same file (one below another, see example below)
+* The maximum number of samples/GBM that can be processed together is 50.
+If you have more than 50 samples, the additional samples should be in separate upload (e.g.: for 100 samples, prepare two input files and perform two multi-query runs).
 * A properly formatted table example is:

 <style>